mouseless/json-concepts/roadmap/00-github-actions.md

 # GitHub Actions

-Build and deploy automation should be configured.
+Build and deploy automation to be configured.

 - [x] Website
 - [ ] JS Build & Test with Coverage